 Credit history is really important when saving to buy a house

 Remember those things called credit cards that are parents swore us off of as they cause so much debt?
-Yeah, it turns out we probably need one to get a house.
+Yeah, it turns out we probably need one, like SoFi, to get a house.
 If you’ve only ever had one debit card and a children’s saving account then the bank has nothing to go on with regards to your reliability as you might not have taken out a loan before.

 Can we trust this person to pay us back our HUGE sum of money?
 Hmm, check their credit score.

 It’s simple as that.
 Laura Whateley suggests that we get a credit card to pay for day-to-day shopping for a few months and then set up a direct debit to pay it off fully each month.
 Don’t max it out though, that wouldn’t be good.
 It’s not free money after all.

 Ever seen those adverts telling you, you can top up your account a few days before payday and all you need to do is return the money when you get paid next.
 Yeah, they lie!
 It will ruin your credit score almost instantly.

 ‘Some banks will not lend to you at all if you have taken out a payday loan’ Laura says.
 They’re the ultimate credit-score killer due to their extortionate rates.

 Money: A Users Guide is out now in all good retailers in ebook and paperback format.